arduina/arduina.net/_site/master/socialshaping.md

 Appropriation of Technique:
 The Hand Compositor was heavy to lift an required stamina and strength.
 The compositors limited access of capitalists and society to their craft by setting up trade unions, differentiating themselves from other population groups, like young men or women (deemed not capable) or the unskilled worker.
 They took the initiative to construct their image and hence created class and gender divisions.
 Interesting though that there were women who opened up their own printing shops and were perfectly capable, but they adapted the shops' rules to their needs.

-Approprioation of the Machine:
+Appropriation of the Machine:
 The Linotype replaced the printing machines, first rendering a lot of comps unemployed but then being leveled out by a rise in demand for comps.
 During this time the comps ensured that lower skilled employees wouldn't enter the composing room (but of one female shop in Edinborough).
 The monotype corporation though splitted tasks onto machines and opened up a window for unskilled men, resulting in a further exclusion of women, since now unskilled men formed an alliance with craftsmen.

 Disruption of patterns:
 The computer based printing process was introduced in the 1960ies and it was a means of smashing costly craft control, it was was more productive and required less manpower.
-Inputting needed little more than a good typing ability (often possessed by women) - it caused unemployment and triviliazed the tasks.
+Inputting needed little more than a good typing ability (often possessed by women) - it caused unemployment and trivialized the tasks.
 The unions didn't reject the technology but fought for the right to the new equipment, by resisting direct input from outsiders.

 Skills and Uses:
-The purposeful differentiation fo skilled workers against unskilled workers is also a construction of gender.
+The purposeful differentiation of skilled workers against unskilled workers is also a construction of gender.
 Skill is a direct correlate to sexual power, by it's definition it underrates women's work and deprives it of virtue.
 There is also a material aspect to this, units of work are political in their design.
 A frame or printing doesn't HAVE to be heavy und requiring strength, it is made this way.
 Bodily differences are not illusory.They do not have to, but they are made to matter.

 Control of Technology:
 Either capitalists or workers (by improvement and usage) develop technology, so it's men, engines are hence manufactured in a way that it is too big or too heavy for women to use.
 There was always a way of lent, of capitalists towards men, and of men towards women.
-Now a technical new strate emerged in which designers and developers are male and dominating, and the worker is lent the machinerey by men, again.
+Now a technical new state emerged in which designers and developers are male and dominating, and the worker is lent the machinery by men, again.

 Conclusion: Men's power and patriarchy:
 Marxist theory so far has often made a distinction between the workplace as being the locus of capitalist exploitation and the family as the place for the disadvantage of women.
 It reads: Women fill in inferior places provided by capitalism as a result of their family life.
-Cockburn doubts, that sexual realtions at work can be fully explained by family relations, (and as many women are not in paternal relationship) - the gender hierachies are also created at work and cast their shadows on domestic life.
+Cockburn doubts, that sexual relations at work can be fully explained by family relations, (and as many women are not in paternal relationship) - the gender hierarchies are also created at work and cast their shadows on domestic life.
-Perceiving private life as political was a breakthrough, but gender realtions of work are sexual politics, too.
+Perceiving private life as political was a breakthrough, but gender relations of work are sexual politics, too.
 The prevailing use of patriarchy seems like a problem, it is too specific too describe the diffuse and changing forms of male domination and should be reserved to situations where older man, fathers and husbands have authority over women.
 The class relations in printing are those of capitalism, the gender relations are those of a more pervasive male dominance system: Sex Gender System, in which men dominate women inside and outside family relations, is more andrachy than patriarchy.
 Seeing bodily strength and capability as being constructed can help in fighting for the right to skills and strengths or challenge existing kinds of power.
 Identifying the gendered character of technology enables to overcome feelings of inferiority and see it as the result of power-play.